 If I did not do my editing, I would have shared a piece of information that I did not intend to share.
 I would have been none the wiser about my mistake unless someone corrected me or I went back later and realized the issue in my writing.

-These simple, yet careless mistakes can have an even bigger impact on academic work.
+These simple, yet careless mistakes can have an even more significant impact on academic work.
 Often in academia one or two words can change the entire meaning of a sentence.
-Take your time when you are editing your paper to make sure that you are expressing what you want to express when you write because no editor (human or software) can read your mind but you.
+Take your time when you are editing your paper to make sure that you are expressing what you want to express when you write.
+No editor (human or software) can read your mind but you.

 11. Logical Flow Of Writing